-Goalbet sportsbook a relatively new and unheard-of bookmaker, founded in 2009 in Austria.
-They hold an Austrian gaming licence and offer customers a sportsbook, live betting, casino, games, TV betting and poker.
+Goalbet bookmaker a relatively new and unheard-of bookmaker, founded in 2009 in Austria.
+They hold an Austrian gaming licence and offer customers a bookie, live betting, casino, games, TV betting and poker.
 In this article, we take a look at the services Goalbet offer, assessing their competitiveness and uniqueness when compared to other online bookmakers.

-The Goalbet sportsbook website can be displayed in Greek, German and English.
+The Goalbet bookmaker website can be displayed in Greek, German and English.

 There are sixteen different sports listed on the website, which would have to be considered towards the lower end of the spectrum.
 It appears that the sports are listed in popularity order, with football, basketball and handball being the top three events.
 One noticeable absentee from the disciplines covered is American football – a staple sport for 90% of online firms out there.
 This sport is getting increased coverage worldwide and is becoming more popular as a betting sport for Europeans, so it is a strange move not to cover any of the matches.

 All of the sports such as rugby union and league, boxing, cricket and darts are fairly mainstream – there are no fringe events that may attract specialist punters.
 The politics tab has a strong emphasis on Greek markets, with several different bet types for the national elections available.